pydantic/logfire/docs/legal/data_processing_addendum.md

 * **EEA, Swiss, and UK Standard Contractual Clauses**.
-If Customer Personal Data originating in the European Economic Area (**"EEA"**), Switzerland, and/or the United Kingdom is transferred by Customer to _PSI_ in a country that has not been found to provide an adequate level of protection under applicable Data Protection Laws, the parties agree that the transfer shall be governed by the UK Standard Contractual Clauses or the Current EU Standard Contractual Clauses, as applicable, located [here](standard_contractual_clauses.md).
+If Customer Personal Data originating in the European Economic Area (**"EEA"**), Switzerland, and/or the United Kingdom is transferred by Customer to _PSI_ in a country that has not been found to provide an adequate level of protection under applicable Data Protection Laws, the parties agree that the transfer shall be governed by the UK Standard Contractual Clauses or the Current EU Standard Contractual Clauses, as applicable.
 For purposes of this Addendum, the **"UK Standard Contractual Clauses"** mean the Standard Contractual Clauses for data controller to data processor transfers approved by the European Commission in decision 2010/87/EU, and the **"Current EU Standard Contractual Clauses"** mean the Standard Contractual Clauses approved by the European